AdineVikash/AdineVikash/README.md

 # About me
-My age is 14, and I am a **C Programmer** and **Learning Javascript** with help of @SudhanPlayz and a Small Youtuber, He is My Friend who Helped me a Lot
+My age is 14, and I am a Small **C Programmer** and **Learning Javascript** with help of @SudhanPlayz and a Small Youtuber.
+He is My Friend who Helped me a Lot

-Totally He is God for me and makes me as Startup Developer
+Totally, He is God for me and makes me as Startup Programmer

 My Friend's Github Profile:https://github.com/SudhanPlayz